bytecodealliance/wasmtime/cranelift/docs/testing.md

 similarly, at offset 8 the pointer to the end.

-You can combine multiple heap annotations, in which case, their pointers are laid out sequentially in memory.
+You can combine multiple heap annotations, in which case, their pointers are laid out sequentially in memory in the order that the annotations appear in the source file.

 ```
 ; heap: static, size=0x1000, ptr=vmctx+0, bound=vmctx+8
 ; heap: dynamic, size=0x1000, ptr=vmctx+16, bound=vmctx+24
 ```

+An invalid or unexpected offset will raise an error when the test is run.

 See the diagram below, on how the `vmctx` struct ends up if with multiple heaps: